Managing Your Jobs

 Creating Jobs

 Before creating the job, you must create your code file with the actions you want your job to perform.
-In this tutorial, we will use Python technology.
+In this tutorial, we will use Python technology and create a file called hello-scranton.py

 -